Attaching Custom Attributes To Cells

 44 break

 In line 37 we create a C++ vector of integers using `` CompuCellExtraModules.vector_int()`` call.
 Remember, vector_int is precisely template identifier we added in SWIG CompuCellExtraModules.i file.
 Now we are simply invoking constructor for this type.
-In the next two lines 38-39 we push back two integers to the newly created vector and finally in line 40 we store this vector in the map that is part fo the object that is attached to a cell.
+In the next two lines 38-39 we push back two integers to the newly created vector and finally in line 40 we store this vector in the map that is part of the object that is attached to a cell.
 To check if we can retrieve the stored vector we use code from line 42.
 The output is as follows:

 custom_attrs_06